-Actually, all metals are imminent to expire after a certain period of time.
+They are imminent to expire after a certain period of time.
 Moreover, even stainless steel is susceptible to losing its shininess.
-Luckily, you can restore the smoothness and shininess of metal to perfection by sanding the metal.
+Luckily, you can restore the smoothness and shininess by sanding the metal.

 In this article, I will guide you through how to sand metal smooth perfectly.
 With both the intention of paint perpetration or recovering the glittering ancient looks.
 This guide will help you thoroughly and you’ll come out a PRO in sanding metals.

 Sanding metal helps to get rid of unwanted and old colors.
 It’s also essential when you’re about to apply metal glue prior to joining two pieces.
 In addition, it helps to eliminate any scratches or rust.
 Hence, the surface becomes even and brought back the smooth ancient look.